-- Overtime Overtime is time worked in excess of the ordinary hours of work as set out in clause 3, when such work has been properly authorised. - 7.4.2 Overtime shall be paid at the following rate:

-- a) Overtime worked on any day (other than a public holiday) from midnight Sunday/Monday to midnight on the following Friday shall be paid at one and one half times the ordinary hourly rate of pay (T1.5) for the first three hours and at double the ordinary hourly rate of pay (T2) thereafter; - b) Except that, overtime worked from 2000 until 0600 Sunday to Friday, or from midnight Friday to midnight Sunday/Monday, or on a public holiday shall be calculated at double the ordinary rate (T2). - An employee who is eligible to be paid overtime shall as an alternative to such payment be entitled to choose time off equivalent to the extra time worked at the convenience of the employer.
+- 7.4.1 Overtime Overtime is time worked in excess of the ordinary hours of work as set out in clause 3, when such work has been properly authorised. - 7.4.2 Overtime shall be paid at the following rate: - Overtime worked on any day (other than a public holiday) from midnight Sunday/Monday to midnight on the following Friday shall be paid at one and one half times the ordinary hourly rate of pay (T1.5) for the first three hours and at double the ordinary hourly rate of pay (T2) thereafter; except, - b) Overtime worked from 2000 until 0600 Sunday to Friday, or from midnight Friday to midnight Sunday/Monday, or on a public holiday shall be calculated at double the ordinary rate (T2). - 7.4.3 An employee who is eligible to be paid overtime shall as an alternative to such payment be entitled to choose time off equivalent to the extra time worked at the convenience of the employer.